-Medical benefits: Must not have missed more than six months of contributions since first becoming insured.
+Medical benefits: The insured must not have missed more than 6 months of contributions since first becoming insured.

-Long-term care: Age 65 and in need of constant care; younger than age 65 and requiring constant care due to a medical condition such as dementia, cardiovascular disease, or Alzheimer's disease.
+Long-term care: Age 65 or older and in need of constant care.
+Persons younger than age 65 who require constant care due to a medical condition such as dementia, cardiovascular disease, or Alzheimer's disease.